apache/parquet-format/BloomFilter.md

 ```

 #### Hash Function
-The function used to hash values in the initial implementation is xxHash[4], using
+The function used to hash values in the initial implementation is
-the least-significant 64 bits version of the function on the x86-64 platform.
-Note that
+[xxHash](https://cyan4973.github.io/xxHash/), using the least-significant 64 bits version of the
+function on the x86-64 platform.
+Note that a given variant, such as XXHash64, shall produces same
-the function produces different values on different architectures, so implementors must
-be careful to use the version specific to x86-64.
-That function can be emulated on
-different platforms without difficulty.
+output irrespective of the cpu/os used, though different variants may produce different values.

 #### Build a Bloom filter
 The fact that exactly eight bits are checked during each lookup means that these filters